LibCity/Bigscity-LibCity-Docs/source/get_started/install.md

 After obtaining the source code, you can configure the environment.

 Our code is based on Python version 3.7 and Pytorch version 1.7.1.
 You can click [here](https://pytorch.org/get-started/previous-versions/#v171) to see how to install Pytorch.
-For example, if your cuda vision is 10.2, you can install Pytorch with the following command.
+For example, if your cuda version is 10.2, you can install Pytorch with the following command.

 Pip: